Nesvilab/MSFragger/tutorial_fragpipe.md

 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.
 1. Connect FragPipe to a MSFragger .jar program file.
 If you already have the latest MSFragger version, use the 'Browse' button to select it or 'Download/Update' to fetch the latest version.
 2. Connect FragPipe to a Philosopher program file.
 If you already have the latest Philosopher release, use 'Browse', otherwise use 'Download/Update'.
 3. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
-If you already have Python 3 or greater plus a few additional packages installed (numpy, pandas, Cython, and msproteomicstools) use 'Browse' to locate your python.exe file.
-'Download' will take you to install the Anaconda distribution of Python, see [(Python installation help)](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python) for details.
+If you already have Python 3 or greater plus a few additional packages installed (numpy, pandas, cython, and version 0.8.0 of msproteomicstools) use 'Browse' to locate your python.exe file.
+'Download' will take you to install the Anaconda distribution of Python (comes with numpy, pandas, and cython).
+See [Python installation help](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python) for details.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-config.png)